Skip to main content

 required

 API key for the transcription service.
-Get yours from vexa.ai/dashboard/api-keys.
+Get yours from vexa.ai/account.

 Database